NBA Rumors: Mike Conley Blames Himself For David Fizdale’s Firing Last Season

 Last season, Mike Conley led the Memphis Grizzlies to a promising start where they won five of their first six games.
 Unfortunately, the 30-year-old point guard was only able to play 12 games and spent the rest of the 2017-18 NBA season recovering from a torn Achilles.
 In the absence of one of the superstars, the Grizzlies started to struggle and ended up firing David Fizdale as head coach.

 Mike Conley felt he was responsible for David Fizdale’s dismissal.
 Conley said that his inability to play put Fizdale and the Grizzlies in a tough situation.
-In an interview with Michael Lee of Yahoo Sports, Conley revealed that he reached out Fizdale to apologize for what happened last season.
+In an interview with Michael Lee of Yahoo Sports, Conley revealed that he reached out to Fizdale to apologize for what happened last season.

 “It was tough because I knew the reason we lost nine in a row is because I wasn’t out there and wasn’t able to play and really put him in a tough situation,” Conley said.
 “I said, ‘Man, I hate this happened.
 I feel like I’m a part of the reason this happened.’
 He was like, ‘Aw, Mike, man, naw.
 It had nothing to do with you, you know that.
 Without you, we still should win games.’ … I still felt some guilt for it.”